sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/indexing.md

 1. Open the VS Code workspace settings by clicking:
    - Mac: `Code` > `Settings` > `Settings`
    - Windows & Linux: `File` > `Preferences (Settings)`
+2. Switch to the Workspace settings tab
-2. Enter `Cody: Codebase` in the search bar
+3. Enter `Cody: Codebase` in the search bar
-3. Enter the repository name as listed on your Sourcegraph instance in the `Cody: Codebase` field
+4. Enter the repository name as listed on your Sourcegraph instance in the `Cody: Codebase` field

 For example, the name for the [Sourcegraph repository on Sourcegraph.com](https://sourcegraph.com/github.com/sourcegraph/sourcegraph) is `github.com/sourcegraph/sourcegraph`, so we will enter it to the setting field without the https protocol as: